Conserving energy with trees

 SALT LAKE CITY — This summer’s record high temperatures have air conditioners in Utah working harder than ever.
 And they also have people looking for more ways to help conserve energy around the house.

-This was a topic recently on the KSL Greenhouse Show where host Taun Beddes provided tips on how to conserve energy by planting trees.
+This was a topic recently on the KSL Greenhouse where host Taun Beddes provided tips on how to conserve energy by planting trees.